Hwa Rang Do: Curriculum: belt/sash rank system

-Each Sash consist of an open hand long form, basic attack techniques, a set of defensive techniques, kicking test, short forms, and sparring methods, which will include full round semi-contact sparring, submission grappling, and weapons sparring with blades and sticks.
+Each Sash consist of an open hand long form, basic attack techniques, a set of defensive techniques, kicking test, short forms, and sparring methods, which will include full round semi-contact sparring, submission grappling (Gotoogi), and weapons sparring with blades and sticks.
 There are also weapons forms at Yellow sash, Blue Sash, and Half-Black sash as it is in Tae Soo Do.